Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

-The Molecular Virology section provides testing for viruses of public health significance such as Rabies, Norovirus, West Nile Virus, Eastern Equine Encephalitis (EEE), Influenza and other respiratory viruses.
+The Molecular Virology section provides high complexity rapid testing for detection of viruses with public health significance.
+These include as Rabies, Norovirus, West Nile Virus, Eastern Equine Encephalitis (EEE), Influenza and other respiratory viruses.
 The section also provides molecular detection of vaccine preventable diseases (VPD) such as Bordetella pertussis, foodborne disease agents, and potential bioterrorism agents.
 More information about Molecular Virology.

 Return to the Delaware Public Health Laboratory home page.